apnadkarni/blt/doc/comboentry.rst

 There are several default class bindings for *comboentry* widgets.

-**<Enter>**
-  The button activates whenever the pointer passes over the button window.
-**<Leave>**
-  The button deactivates whenever the pointer leaves the button window.
+**<Motion>**
+  Activates/deactivates the *comboentry* elements as the mouse pointer is passed over them.

 **<ButtonPress-1>**
-  Pressing button 1 over the comboentry posts its associated combomenu if one is specified.
-The relief  of the button  changes to raised and its associated menu is posted under the comboentry.
+  Pressing button 1 over the *comboentry* arrow posts its associated combomenu if one is specified.
+The relief of the arrow changes to raised and its associated menu is posted under the *comboentry*.

+  Pressing button 1 over the *comboentry* clear button clears the text in the widget.

+  Pressing button 1 over the *comboentry* text.
+Start the selection of chararacters in the widget.

 **<B1-Motion>**
-  If the mouse is dragged down into the menu with the button still down, and if the mouse button is then released over an entry in the menu, the comboentry is unposted and the menu item is invoked.
+  If the mouse is dragged down into the menu with the button still down, and if the mouse button is then released over an entry in the menu, the *comboentry* is unposted and the menu item is invoked.

-  If button 1 is pressed over a comboentry and then dragged over some other comboentry, the original comboentry unposts itself and the new comboentry posts.
+  If a selection was started, it is continued, adding characters that the mouse passes over.

 **<ButtonRelease-1>**
-  If button 1 is pressed over a comboentry and then released over that comboentry, the comboentry stays posted: you can still move the mouse over the menu and click button 1 on an entry to invoke it.
-Once a menu item has been invoked, the comboentry unposts itself.
+  If button 1 is pressed over a *comboentry* and then released over that *comboentry*, the *comboentry* stays posted: you can still move the mouse over the menu and click button 1 on an entry to invoke it.
+Once a menu item has been invoked, the *comboentry* unposts itself.

-  If button 1 is pressed over a comboentry and released outside any comboentry or menu, the comboentry unposts without invoking any menu item.
+  If button 1 is pressed over a *comboentry* and released outside any *comboentry* or menu, the *comboentry* unposts without invoking any menu item.

 **<Alt-KeyPress-**\ *key *\ **>**
-  If the **-underline** option has been specified then keyboard traversal may be used to post the comboentry's menu: Alt+\ *key*, where *key* is the underlined character (or its lower-case or upper-case equivalent), may be typed in any window under the comboentry's toplevel to post the comboentry's menu.
+  If the **-underline** option has been specified then keyboard traversal may be used to post the *comboentry*'s menu: Alt+\ *key*, where *key* is the underlined character (or its lower-case or upper-case equivalent), may be typed in any window under the *comboentry*'s toplevel to post the *comboentry*'s menu.

 **<KeyPress-Space>** or  **<KeyPress-Return>**
-   If a comboentry has the input focus, the space and  return  keys post the comboentry's menu.
+   If a *comboentry* has the input focus, the space and  return  keys post the *comboentry*'s menu.

-The behavior of comboentrys can be changed by defining new bindings for individual widgets or by redefining the class bindings.
+The behavior of *comboentry* widgets can be changed by defining new bindings for individual widgets or by redefining the class bindings.

 EXAMPLE
 -------